On this page

 Sites should maintain any CRWM piles according to the dimensions stipulated in the guidelines or alternative dimensions that reduce risk to an equivalent or better level.
 Alternatively engage a suitably qualified fire expert to complete a separate risk assessment and fire management plan.

 The policy applies to operators of any site receiving combustible recyclable waste material.
-However, the Resource Recovery Facilities Audit Taskforce is adopting a risk based approach to inspections and compliance and enforcement, targeting its efforts at the sites that pose the highest risks.
+However, the Chemical Waste and Recyclable Materials Compliance and Enforcement Unit is adopting a risk based approach to inspections and compliance and enforcement, targeting its efforts at the sites that pose the highest risks.

 All sites are still expected to conduct a risk assessment and assess their practices and controls.
-The guidance assists in this process and has been updated to reflect feedback from stakeholders and intelligence gathered by the Taskforce to ensure it is relevant, targeted and proportionate.
+The guidance assists in this process and has been updated to reflect feedback from stakeholders and intelligence gathered by the operations team to ensure it is relevant, targeted and proportionate.

-Councils will work with the Victorian Government Resource Recovery Facilities Audit Taskforce to ensure local planning and building regulations are being met by operators of waste and resource recovery facilities.
+Councils will work with EPA VIctoria to ensure local planning and building regulations are being met by operators of waste and resource recovery facilities.

 Kerbside recycling through councils will continue as normal.
 In some municipalities, the destination of the recyclable material may change as the waste and resource recovery network evolves.

 There will be no impact to householders who recycle through kerbside recycling.

 The Victorian Government recently announced the Recycling Industry Strategic Plan to assist and drive a more sustainable market.